szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 211:** Add Sage Ring (Dark Souls 3 - Sage Ring; ring)

-This will add a nifty new ring that casters of all kinds can use to improve casting speed by 1 and casting level by 2.
+This will add a nifty new ring that casters of all kinds can use to improve casting speed and level by 1.
 Applies to arcane and divine magic.
 Available for BG2EE and BGEE.

 **Component 213:** Add Hawk Ring (Dark Souls 3 - Hawk Ring; ring)